AminMasoudi/manager/README.md

 - Adding manifests and use k8s :)
 - Notify system with email
 - Assign task and users
+- Add Reminder for users
+- each system user can have an acount (users are linux_system_user)
 ## How to use:
   pass for now